The global authority in superyachting

 Team members: Tim Gosling, Luiz de Basto, Bart de Haan, Jerry Lakeman, Luca Scarsella

-The design: A striking 202 metre motor yacht designed to function as a floating embassy.
-Split into three spaces – public, shared and private – The Stateship Britannia is able to host large-scale, international events but also serves as a private residence for royals on board.
+The design: The Stateship Britannia is a striking 202 metre motor yacht designed to function as a floating embassy.
+Split into three spaces – public, shared and private – royal yacht is able to host large-scale, international events but also serves as a private residence for royals on board.
 There’s a helicopter hangar that converts into an emergency hospital, which in light of recent events won't go amiss, while the portholes are deliberately positioned to read ‘2020’ in morse code, marking the year as the beginning of a new era for the royal family.

 Star features: A Union Jack-printed glass funnel houses wind turbines with vertical rotors that assist the yacht’s hydrogen propulsion system.